 The Identity Theft Resource Center, which tracks data breaches, has counted 381 reported breaches and 10.8 million records exposed from the start of the year through June.
-Below is a slide show with some of the worst of these for the first quarter:

 Although the methods of data breach are unique to each case (some times personal data is obtained through a direct cyberattack, other times the data is stolen or leaked by a malicious employee or third-party vendor), the result is the same: state and federal laws require companies to report data breaches.

 A data breach can have devastating effects for any company that stores sensitive customer data such as financial information, medical records, email addresses, and passwords.
 In addition to facing stiff fines and penalties, and potential lawsuits, companies that suffer data breaches are required to contact each and every customer or client to inform them of the breach.

 Obviously, telling customers that you’ve allowed criminals to steal their information is not exactly trust-inspiring, so many companies try and cover up data breaches by not reporting them.
 Many times, a company may not even be aware that a breach occurred until many months after the fact.

 No matter what industry you’re in, taking basic steps to ensure that your company’s data is safe is essential in the post-PC, cloud-based computing era.